 "We had fought, believing we could succeed and save him.
 Although it was extremely sad, cases like this really motivate us to keep going with our work."

-Svyatoslav lives in Almaty Kazakhstan and works directly with the city's MSM and transgender populations, for whom recent years have seen an exponential rise in HIV (HIV prevalence among MSM in Kazakhstan has risen by 442% since 2013).1,2 Although Svyatoslav remains dedicated to addressing HIV and HIV stigma in Kazakhstan, it sometimes feels like an uphill struggle: "It is sad to see that while on average the whole world is recording a downward curve in new cases, here we have an increase in infections."
+Svyatoslav lives in Almaty Kazakhstan and works directly with the city's MSM and transgender populations, for whom recent years have seen an exponential rise in HIV (HIV prevalence among MSM in Kazakhstan rose by 442% between 2013 and 2020).1,2 Although Svyatoslav remains dedicated to addressing HIV and HIV stigma in Kazakhstan, it sometimes feels like an uphill struggle: "It is sad to see that while on average the whole world is recording a downward curve in new cases, here we have an increase in infections."

 When I see the light in people's eyes and hear testimonials of appreciation, this bright energy and gratitude is really what gives us strength to get up in the morning and do what we do